 Dr Tyler is at headspace Newcastle 2 days a week - Tuesdays and Fridays.
 Dr Tyler has worked at headspace Alice Springs and headspace Parramatta before coming up to Newcastle and is here to answer any questions you have regarding your health.

-Dr Simone is at headspace on Wednesdays and is here to answer any of your questions regarding your health.
+Dr Emily is at headspace on Wednesdays and is here to answer any of your questions regarding your health.

 headspace Newcastle has developed good links with The Family Planning Centre and has recently become a part of The Condom Credit Card project.